craftcms/docs/docs/2.x/plugins/controllers.md

 # Controllers

-Generally speaking, controllers are the middlemen between the front end of the CP/website and your plugin’s [services](services.md).
+Generally speaking, controllers are the middlemen between the front end of the control panel or site and your plugin’s [services](services.md).
 They contain **action methods** which handle individual tasks.

 A common pattern used throughout Craft involves a controller action gathering post data, saving it on a [model](models.md), passing the model off to a service, and then responding to the request appropriately depending on the service method’s response.